quarbby/Today-I-learnt/README.md

 # Today I Learnt 2018

+### 29/01/18 - Gateways on private networks

+If you're setting up a private network (e.g. `192.168.0.0/16`), you don't need a gateway *unless* you need to access a network on another subnet.
+This means that you don't need to set a gateway in your network settings.

 ### 29/01/18 - Reverting a revert in GitLab

 Situation: you've accidentally merged a merge request in GitLab.
 Then